The Outgoing Co Outty Review: My Honest Results (Focus, Mood, Sleep)

 Magnolol (100 mg) + Honokiol (100 mg): The Edge Softener

-These compounds come from magnolia bark and are known for their calming, anxiolytic properties—without heavy sedation.
+These are interesting compounds that come from magnolia bark.
+Both are known for their calming, anti-anxiety properties—without heavy sedation.
 They work alongside GABA and theanine to reduce emotional tension.

 Pure Oroxylin A (25 mg): The Focus Amplifier